-Great North walk - Berowra Valley National Park is a 27km, grade 5 hike located in the Berowra Valley National Park, New South Wales.
+Great North walk - Berowra Valley National Park is a 27km, grade 5 hike located in Berowra Valley National Park, New South Wales.
 The hike should take around 3-4 days to complete.

 Hike overview